pngjs/pngjs/README.md

 - `deflateStrategy` - compression strategy for delate (default: 3)
 - `deflateFactory` - deflate stream factory (default: `zlib.createDeflate`)
 - `filterType` - png filtering method for scanlines (default: -1 => auto, accepts array of numbers 0-4)
+- `colorType` - the output colorType - see constants.
+2 = color, no alpha, 6 = color & alpha.
+Default currently 6, but in the future may calculate best mode.
+- `inputHasAlpha` - whether the input bitmap has 4 bits per pixel (rgb and alpha) or 3 (rgb - no alpha).

 ### Event "metadata"